IgniteUI/igniteui-docfx/en/components/map_geographic_shape_polygon_series.md

 <div class="divider--half"></div>

-The demo above shows the `GeographicShapeSeries` plotting countries of the world.

 The `GeographicShapeSeries` works a lot like the `GeographicPolylineSeries` except that geo-spatial data is rendered with polygons instead of polylines.

 ### Data Requirements

-Similar to other types of geographic series in the map control, the `GeographicShapeSeries` has the `ItemsSource` property for the purpose of data binding.
-This property can be bound to an object that implements IEnumerable interface.
-In addition, each item in this object must have one data column that stores geographic locations (longitude and latitude) of a shape using the IEnumerable<Point> or IEnumerable&lt;IEnumerable<Point>> structure.
-The latter is the standard data structure used by shape files and the `ShapeDataSource` class.
+Similar to other types of geographic series in the map control, the `GeographicShapeSeries` has the `ItemsSource` property which can be bound to an array of objects.
+In addition, each data item in this object must have one data column that stores single/multiple shapes using an array of arrays of objects with x and y values representing geographic locations.
 This data column is then mapped to the `ShapeMemberPath` property.
 The `GeographicShapeSeries` uses points of this mapped data column to plot polygons in the map control.

 ### Code Snippet